clembou/github-requests/README.md

 # Front end only
-REACT_APP_ADMIN_GROUP_ID=*guid of Azure AD group containing admins* REACT_APP_GITHUB_BOT_LOGIN=*name of the bot account used to proxy requests*
+REACT_APP_ADMIN_GROUP_ID=*guid of Azure AD group containing admins* REACT_APP_GITHUB_BOT_LOGIN=*name of the bot account used to proxy requests* REACT_APP_DOMAIN_HINT= *your-domain.com - if known in advance, specifying this environment variable will ensure the Azure log in page automatically select the correct account if a user is logged in in multiple directories*
 # Front end in development only
 HTTPS=true
 ```